 - According to Batman Beyond, Batman only believes in gods he has evidence for.
-For example, he is obviously not stupid enough to deny all the angels, gods, demons, zombies et al. he's seen are real; however he's quick to point out that he doesn't believe in most claims of them, because he's experienced enough to know the real gods and angels and demons and suchlike from the fakes.
+For example, he is obviously not stupid enough to deny all the angels, gods, demons, zombies etc. he's seen are real.
+However, he's quick to point out that he doesn't believe in most claims of them, because he's experienced enough to know the real gods and angels and demons and suchlike from the fakes.
 Batman certainly doesn't worship God or practice religion, at least from what is seen in the show.

 - Technically, Batman has already killed ONE god.

 - Freddy Krueger-esque Mister Rictus from the comic book miniseries Wanted.
 He was the most pious of Christians until he died on the operating table after an accident.
 After seeing what lay beyond, i.e. nothing, he went completely crazy and started doing whatever the hell he felt like with no restrictions or morality whatsoever.
 Of course the fact that the accident scarred him to a ridiculous degree may have contributed.
 He is basically the personification of one of the most common atheist reactions to the "Atheists have no moral code" claim-namely, "If faith is really the only thing that keeps someone moral, then that someone has problems."

 - Warren Ellis has used a similar approach a couple of times.
 In Stormwatch, there's a character called The Eidolon, who's died and returned to let everyone know that there's nothing beyond this life.
 Then there's an early issue of Planetary with a Hong Kong ghost cop (possibly cop ghost) who's come back with a similar message: "There's just us."
 "Did he say justice?"
 "No. 'Just us.'".